microsoft/playwright/docs/src/trace-viewer.md

 // Stop tracing and export it into a zip archive. await context.tracing.stop({ path: 'trace.zip' });
 ```

+You can also use `trace: 'retain-on-failure'` if you do not enable retries but still want traces for failed tests.

+Available options to record a trace:
+- `'off'` - Do not record a trace.
+- `'on'` - Record a trace for each test.
+- `'retain-on-failure'` - Record a trace for each test, but remove it from successful test runs.
+- `'on-first-retry'` - Record a trace only when retrying a test for the first time.

+If you are not using Playwright Test, use the [`property: BrowserContext.tracing`] API instead.

+## Recording a trace
+* langs: java, csharp, python

+Traces can be recorded using the [`property: BrowserContext.tracing`] API as follows:

 ```java
 Browser browser = browserType.launch();